Skrunda Airfield: Post-war

-Between 1975-85, Skrunda Airfield was rebuilt by the Soviet Union with the purpose of agricultural aviation, and was operated by Aeroflot.
+In July 1979, Skrunda Airfield was opened as part of the region's agricultural modernization program.
+Immediately following opening, the airfield was used in summer of 1979 tor fighting potato blight.
+In spring of 1980, the airfield was used to spread mineral fertilizers with Antonov An-2 aircraft.
 A 400 meter long asphalt runway was built, accompanied by a taxiway leading to a medium-sized apron on the southern side.
 The airfield mainly served Antonov An-2 flights, however it was seen as being less profitable to load mineral fertilizers for sprinkling there, and flights would usually be rearranged to Saldus Airfield.
+After Latvia gained independence in 1991, agricultural aviation declined, leading to the abandonment of Skrunda Airfield.
+The Ministry of Transport also saw that it was unnecessary to maintain the airfield due to financial costs.
+By 1994, about 63 small agricultural airfields, including Skrunda, were disused and left to degrade.

 Today, Skrunda Airfield remains under private ownership, however its current operational status is unknown.
 Due to the airfield’s derelict state, trees and overgrowth have appeared 200 meters on the southwestern side from the runway.
 There is also overgrowth such as bush and small trees on both ends of the runway, while patches of soil and grass have covered a portion of the northeastern side.

-The former airfield is apart of a scenic trekking route.
+The former airfield is part of a scenic trekking route.